pawanJ09/temperature-sensor/README.md

 # Thermostat Sensor

-This is my small DIY home project for creating a Thermostat Sensor using Raspberry Pi Pico and Micropython.
-The DHT11 device will sense the temperature and humidity of an indoor location and display it on the LCD.
+This is my small DIY home project for creating a Home Temperature and Humidity Sensor using Raspberry Pi Pico and Micropython.
+The DHT11 device will sense the temperature and humidity of the room and display it on the LCD.
+This is also integrated with a PIR motion sensor so the LCD will display the current room temperature when the device senses you coming near it to see the temperature on the LCD.

 ## Requirements